 We want villages and towns near roosts to be proud of their greater horseshoe residents, and to recognise their value and importance both locally and nationally, and to celebrate their presence by becoming a bat-friendly community.

 Villages and towns can become accredited as a bat-friendly community by carrying out lots of different activities such as encouraging everyone to do some bat-friendly gardening, for example, building a ‘bug hotel’,or planting wildflowers to attract night pollinating moths.
+See more details of this here

 We offer grants to help your bat friendly works.
 See the Community Bat Works Flyer.
 Or you can visit our downloads page for our full range of downloads and resources.
 Applications are considered 3 times annually until 2020.